Sounds

 This passage exemplifies continuity through syntactic carry and sustained breath.
 Each line extends the prior clause rather than terminating it; the sentence keeps unfolding across enjambment, postponing closure while maintaining forward motion.
 Commas regulate the current without breaking it, and even the imagery behaves continuously—sea to water to body to sleeves—so sound and syntax feel like one unbroken medium.
 Continuity here is not speed but duration: the voice is asked to keep going, and pressure accumulates by extension rather than by restart.

 This passage advances through segmentation rather than flow.
-Each line arrives as a discrete unit, repeating with terminal force.
-The lack of enjambment and the repeated declarative structure produce reset rather than carry.
+Each line arrives as a discrete unit, and the repeated dash functions as terminal hinge rather than connective carry.
 Motion is governed by recurrence and stoppage; the ear experiences each line as a separate event.
 Punctuation here operates not merely through marks but through structural isolation.
 The poem proceeds by strike, not by current.

 The key was given once to a boy who stood